-A pre-existing condition is a medical or physical condition, problem, or ailment that existed before your injury.
+A pre-existing condition is a medical condition, problem, or ailment that existed before your accident.
 Say you were in a car accident and hurt your back.
-A prior back injury from a couple years earlier would be a pre-existing condition.
-Here are some common pre-existing conditions insurance companies look for when evaluating your claim:
+A prior back injury from a couple of years earlier would be a pre-existing condition.

 - Prior back injuries

 - Previous pain treatments (medications, stents, pacemakers, etc.)

 - Emotional or psychological conditions